 8. Bridge of Remembrance

-Built during 1923 to commemorate the soldiers who fought overseas during WWI, the bridge was reopened after the earthquake repairs on April 2016.
+Built during 1923 to commemorate the New Zealand soldiers who fought overseas during WWI, the bridge was reopened after the earthquake repairs in April 2016.
 This is one of the most well-known photo spots in town!

 Just meters from the Canterbury Earthquake National Memorial, it marks the beginning of the brand new promenade walk.
 Rest assured you won’t miss it!

 9. Central Christchurch’s Avon Riverside Promenade

 Starting on Oxford’s Terrace, the new riverside Promenade extends along 2 km following the Avon River all the way up to the Margaret Mahy Playground.